MAIA: A new detector concept for a 10 TeV muon collider: Detector layout

-The largest change in the MAIA detector relative to the 3 TeV detector is the relocation of the solenoid just outside of the tracker.
-The presence of the solenoid material in front of the electromagnetic calorimeter reduces the incoming BIB particle flux.
-The solenoid adds approximately 265~mm of aluminum and thinner steel layers in the region $|z|\lesssim2.3$~m, and additional steel layers in the endcap region.
-Figure~\ref{fig:ECAL_energy_density} shows the energy density per layer comparing the proposed layout with the 3~TeV detector design.
-The presence of the additional material, equivalent to approximately 4~$X_{0}$ and 1~$\lambda$ for a particle crossing the material in the transverse direction, reduces the incoming BIB flux by a factor of 10.
-Of course, this shielding also impacts the incoming signal, but it is possible to perform calibrations (discussed in Sec.~\ref{sec:performance}) that mitigate much of this impact.
+A significant change in the MAIA detector relative to the 3~TeV detector is the relocation of the solenoid to inside the calorimeters, as discussed.
+The solenoid adds approximately 265~mm of aluminum and thinner steel layers in the region $|z|\lesssim2.3$~m, corresponding to around 4~$X_{0}$ and 1~$\lambda$ for a particle crossing the material in the transverse direction.
+This material reduces the incoming BIB flux by around an order of magnitude in the central region of the detector: Figure~\ref{fig:ECAL_energy_density} shows the energy density per layer comparing the proposed 10~TeV layout with the 3~TeV detector design.
+Of course, this shielding also impacts the signal, which is addressed in a dedicated calibration procedure discussed in Section~\ref{sec:performance}.

+Compared to the tracker, the calorimeter faces distinct challenges for BIB resilience: it has a higher radius, resulting in a lower flux, and its energy-proportional response means that high-energy signatures can be picked out with relative ease.
+However, the larger cell sizes and longer integration times associated with most calorimeter technologies mean that BIB still poses challenges to calorimetry.

 The BIB particles that reach the calorimeters are mostly photons and neutrons.
-Figure~\ref{fig:ECAL_BIB_energy} illustrates the BIB energy spectrum for two ECAL cells placed in the barrel and endcap regions.
-The timing and spatial distribution of the BIB are both highly diffused.
+Figure~\ref{fig:ECAL_BIB_energy} illustrates the BIB energy spectrum and composition in ECAL cells in the central barrel region across different depth layers.
 In this study, BIB hits in the timing window from -0.5 to 15 ns (relative to expected time of arrival for particles coming from the interaction point) are included in the digitization process, and no further assumptions are made about timing.

-BIB particles are predominantly very low energy, but their extremely large multiplicity creates a significant diffuse signal in the calorimeter.
-For reconstruction algorithms that focus on very localized depositions, like the photon reconstruction algorithm employed here, pure BIB depositions rarely create clusters energetic enough to fake a reconstructed particle.
-With out-of-the box photon reconstruction (developed for $e^{+}e^{-}$ environments) and no identification criteria applied, typical events have less than five fake photons with energies above 20 GeV.
-However, this BIB contribution can still negatively affect true reconstructed photons, adding energy to the clusters and shifting their centroids.
-Dedicated algorithms, which employ cleaning methods and more detailed timing information, could provide substantial improvement in both the resolution and fake rate of these algorithms.